- This event has passed.

 Slough & Berkshire Development Plans 2017 | Event

-The Thames Valley is enjoying some real momentum at the present time and there are new development and investment opportunities coming to light every day.
+The Thames Valley is enjoying some real momentum at the present time and with some significant upgrades to the transport infrastructure there are new development and investment opportunities coming to light every day.
 Placemaking remains very high on the agenda for all parties and the private and public sector partnerships are working well together.
 The region has never worked so well together.

 Since devolution became the buzz word in the UK regions local councils have been far more proactive in terms of securing inward investment, government funding and setting out a development plan for the City.
 Slough is now ideally poised to take advantage of the momentum from London but also devolution and is becoming a key area for business.

-We have a panel ready for you that will provide you with some useful market data, development intelligence and an insight into the region’s investment potential.
+The panel will provide you with some useful market data, development intelligence and an insight into the region’s investment potential.

 Tim Smith the Chief Executive of the LEP has a strategic view on all matters relating to Thames Valley and Berkshire and will explain where Slough fits into the bigger picture.